 What should I do if my pet eats chocolate?

-In the event your pet gets into chocolate, you can use the chocolate toxicty calculator included above, or the chocolate calculator in the ASPCA app to see if it's likely to be a problem.
+In the event your pet gets into chocolate, you can use the chocolate toxicity calculator included above.
 Although the best thing you can do is contact your veterinarian or one of the animal-specific poison control centers for specific advice.
 Your pet's weight and the type and amount of chocolate they ate aren't the only factors that influence whether or not their "chocolate snack" is likely to cause a problem.

 If your pet is already showing signs of toxicity - such as anxiousness, restlessness, seizures, panting, vomiting, or diarrhea – they need to be seen by a veterinarian immediately.